finance calculator

 When to use it

-• Compare historical salaries or prices to today’s value.
+• Compare historical salaries or prices to today’s value—for example, what a $40,000 salary in 1995 would feel like in today’s dollars.

-• Set long-term savings goals by adjusting for expected inflation.
+• Set long‑term savings goals by adjusting future targets for expected inflation so you aim for “real” purchasing power, not just nominal dollar amounts.

-• Communicate how costs have changed in presentations or reports.
+• Communicate how costs have changed in presentations or reports by converting old budgets, tuition, or rent figures into present‑day terms.

 Tips & cautions

-• Use published CPI averages for a country/region to keep assumptions realistic.
+• Use published CPI averages for your country or region to keep assumptions realistic, then run best‑case and worst‑case scenarios around that baseline.

-• Try a deflation scenario by entering a negative rate if relevant to your timeframe.
+• Try a deflation scenario by entering a negative rate if you are modeling rare periods where price levels fell instead of rose.

-• Assumes a constant average rate; real inflation varies yearly and by category.
+• Assumes a constant average rate over the entire period; actual inflation varies from year to year and by spending category.

-• Not a substitute for official CPI data when precision is required.
+• Not a substitute for official CPI data or professional economic analysis when precision is required for contracts, legal matters, or regulatory reporting.

 Worked examples